Fix avoid excessive-DOM size lighthouse warning

 'Avoid excessive-DOM size' in short

-All this will results in a lower page speed score.
+All this will result in a lower page speed score.

 Website Speed Audit